Firmer, Flatter Stomach

 After surgery, you will likely experience some fluid drainage from the incisions.
 Small drainage tubes will be inserted beneath the skin to prevent fluid buildup.
 The tube will be removed when the fluid production decreases.
 In some case we insert a drip in your arm to keep you hydrated after surgery.
 It usually removed when your hydration levels are replenished.
 You are likely to feel tired and sore for a few days following your surgery, but you will be up and around in twenty four to forty eight hours.

 Some patients return to work after two weeks, while others take three or four weeks to rest and recuperate.
 Recovery rates vary from person to person.
-The stitches and clips will be removed within the first week to ten days after surgery, depending on your healing.
+The stitches and clips will be removed within the first 7-10 days after surgery, depending on your healing.
 At this time you may notice some bruising around your tummy area and the surrounded area which is to be expected and should subside within 1-2 weeks after surgery.*

 *Please note that this is an indicated recovery time and healing time are unique to each individual.
 Results, scarring and recovery rates vary from patient to patient and are dependent on a number of factors including: expectations, genetics, lifestyle, extent of surgery, type of surgery, medical history etc.

-You may be encouraged to exercise to reduce swelling, lower the chance of blood clots and tone muscles.
+We recommend exercise to reduce swelling, lower the chance of blood clots and tone muscles.
 It may take nine months to a year before your scars flatten out and lighten in colour.